Plain-tailed wren: Vocalizations

-Scientists led by Dr Eric Fortune and Dr Melissa Coleman (Claremont College, Claremont CA, US) discovered that the brains of both birds process the entire duet, not just each bird's own contribution.

-The research, reported in the journal Science, involved recording duets sung by wrens in the bamboo forests of Ecuador's Antisana volcano.

 Distribution and habitat

 The plain-tailed wren prefers chusquea bamboo thickets in tropical moist montane forests.
-It also frequents recently disturbed areas such as fresh landslides, presumably because of the increase in insect activity.
+It also frequents recently disturbed areas, such as fresh landslides, presumably because of the increase in insect activity.
 It is most commonly found at elevations between 2200 and 3200 metres.
 It is found mainly in Ecuador, but its range extends into southern Colombia and northern Peru.

 The plain-tailed wren is listed as a species of least concern.
 It is common within its range.

 Behavior

 Diet

 The plain-tailed wren is mainly insectivorous, like most other wrens.
 Its diet can include seeds and berries, but these are not its primary food source.
 The bird is most often observed foraging on or near the ground in chusquea bamboo undergrowth, in search of invertebrates.

 Breeding

 Plain-tailed wrens are thought to use song duetting as a form of bonding and/or mate guarding.
 No other information regarding mating systems or nesting behavior was found.